kharanpv/AI_DnD/Assignments/Assignment-#10-Final_Design_Report.md

     3. Creating a complete Dungeons and Dragons game that has an AI dungeon master.

 ## Project Description
+**Project Topic Area:** Natural Language Processing & Deep Learning

+This project seeks to use **Large Language Models (LLM)** to create narrative based battle maps, character sheets, and items for the table top role playing game, Dungeons and Dragons.
+The project will use a combination of **Static** and **Relational** memory to load details in and out of the LLM to infer important context for each task.
+The project also uses **Stable Diffusion** to create images which are used in the visual display of each piece of the project.
+The end goal is to develop these tools that a LLM can later use them to help players in automating Dungeons and Dragons world development.

+## User Stories
+### 1. Configuring the dungeon master's behavior

+   Sara, ready for a new AI-driven D&D adventure, shapes the AI Dungeon Master's personality.
+She envisions a wise, enigmatic guide with a hint of whimsy, encouraging creativity and adaptability.
+The Dungeon master adds mystery, offering cryptic hints, fostering camaraderie, and making sessions memorable.

+### 2. Generating characters for a new DnD game

+   Carlos and friends gather for an AI-driven DnD game.
+Carlos sets the player count and opts for a Fantasy theme.
+Lacking character design skills, theyrely on the AI dungeon master.
+Each player submits       character stories, and the dungeon master uses these as prompts to generate stats fitting the Fantasy theme.

+### 3. Generating a custom world from a custom theme

+   Juan seeks a unique DnD experience, desiring a utopian French steampunk setting.
+The AI dungeon master assists by outlining a plot, guiding Juan's character and backstory choices, and instructing the       image generator AI to create the map and setting.

+### 4. Interacting with the world

+   Elena begins a new DnD game.
+The dungeon master describes the starting scene.
+Elena writes her next action, and the dungeon master responds, visually reflecting her choices in the game world.

+### 5. Engaging in turn-based combat

+   Alejandro's DnD party encounters a group of menacing creatures in the AI-driven DnD video game.
+As the party's warrior, he wishes to engage in a combat scenario.
+Alejandro communicates his intentions to    the AI dungeon master, describing his combat strategy and desired outcomes.
+The dungeon master processes his input, simulating the combat encounter, calculating dice rolls, and narrating the unfolding      battle.
+The image generator AI visually represents the combat, displaying character sprites, enemy creatures, and the evolving battlefield as the encounter intensifies.

+## Design Diagrams

+## Project Tasks and Timeline
 ### Task List
 <table>
   <thead>